 Sprinkle the toasted almonds on top, and serve any way you like.

-- Mayo - for a similar creamy base but with more protein, you can use plain Greek yogurt instead of mayo, or use replace half of the mayo with Greek yogurt or crème fraîche
+- Mayo – For a similar creamy base but with more protein, you can use plain Greek yogurt instead of mayo.
+Or use replace half of the mayo with Greek yogurt or crème fraîche.

-- Mango chutney - you can substitute apricot preserves or peach preserves for the mango chutney; if you do, I recommend adding a pinch of crushed red pepper flakes to simulate the sweet/spicy flavor of mango chutney
+- Mango chutney – You can substitute apricot preserves or peach preserves for the mango chutney.
+If you do, I recommend adding a pinch of crushed red pepper flakes to simulate the sweet/spicy flavor of mango chutney.

-- Almonds - flaked almonds are an ingredient in the original coronation chicken salad recipe; you can omit them or use any type of nuts you like (pecans are another favorite of mine)
+- Almonds – Flaked almonds are an ingredient in the original coronation chicken salad recipe.
+You can omit them or use any type of nuts you like (pecans are another favorite of mine).

-You can store this this chicken salad in an airtight container in the fridge for up to 3 days.
+Store homemade chicken salad in an airtight container in the fridge for up to 3 days.
 If you’re not serving it right away, wait to add the almonds until right before serving.

-Like many mayonnaise-based chicken salads, this salad doesn't freeze well (the texture of the creamy mayo-based dressing changes).
+Like many mayonnaise-based chicken salads, this salad doesn’t freeze well (the texture of the creamy mayo-based dressing changes).
 However, if you want to meal prep this dish you can cook the chicken (I recommend poaching chicken) and freeze it for up to 4 months.
-Then when you want to make this curried chicken salad, thaw the chicken, make the dressing, chop up the few things that need chopping, and you're all set!
+Then when you want to make chicken salad, thaw the chicken, make the dressing, chop up the few things that need chopping, and you’re all set!

 Curried Chicken Salad Recipe FAQs